-Adam Begley is the author of Updike and, most recently, The Great Nadar: The Man Behind the Camera.
-He was the books editor of The New York Observer for twelve years.
-A Guggenheim fellow and a fellow at the Leon Levy Center for Biography, his writing has appeared in The New York Times, The Guardian, The Financial Times, the London Review of Books, and The Times Literary Supplement.
-He lives with his wife in Cambridgeshire.
+Adam Begley is the author of Houdini: The Elusive American (2020); The Great Nadar: The Man Behind the Camera (2017); and Updike (2014).
+For many years the books editor of The New York Observer, he has been a Guggenheim fellow and a fellow at the Leon Levy Center for Biography.
+His writing has appeared in The New York Times, Wall Street Journal, Financial Times, London Review of Books, TLS, and Spectator.
+He lives with his wife in Cambridgeshire, England.

 In his own words: “There is a mysterious core at the heart of talent; what makes one person more talented than another?”